 The best course of action is to respond, not react.
-Before you say or do anything, take a deep breath and listen to the rhythm of your heartbeat.
-If it’s thrashing like a lion in a locked cage, take deep breaths until it slows down to a more calming rate.
+Before you say or do anything, take a slow, conscious breath and tune into the rhythm of your heartbeat.
+If it feels fast and agitated — like a lion pacing in a locked cage — continue breathing deeply until it settles into a calmer, steadier pace.
+This brief pause helps regulate your nervous system and creates space for a thoughtful response.

 From being the butt of a joke in front of your significant other’s family to breaking a wine glass after one too many, embarrassing situations happen to the best of us.